graphcore/whisper-ai/README.md

 Join our growing community and interact with AI experts, IPU developers and researchers.
 Hear the latest IPU news and get access to our newest models.

 [![Join our Slack Community](https://img.shields.io/badge/Slack-Join%20Graphcore's%20Community-blue?style=flat-square&logo=slack)](https://www.graphcore.ai/join-community)

+## License

+The contents of this repository are made available according to the terms of the Apache 2.0 license.
+See the included [LICENSE](LICENSE) file for details.